top of page

 The Solera system is explained.
 To keep the sherry tasting the same, a third of the wine is drawn from the oldest barrel at the bottom of the solera for bottling, replenished with a third from the next oldest barrel, and so on.

-There is also an excellent museum, illustrating visually some of the heritage of the bodega.
+There is also an excellent museum that visually illustrates some of the bodega's heritage.

 An old bottling machine.

-The tour takes one and a half hours and culminates in a tasting, with a brief stop at the shop.
+The tour takes 1.5 hours and culminates in a tasting, with a brief stop at the shop.

 The premises housing the bodega itself are beautiful.
 It has an immaculate garden and courtyard that can be used as a wedding venue.
 It was easy to find in the old part of the town, and the staff made you feel very welcome.